wavegate/obsidian_vault/Neuroengineering/EFS.md

 # What is the structure of the DRG organ?
 # What happens at the cell membrane?
 - Neurons are activated by electrolyte activity between the extracellular fluid and intracellular fluid
-- Electrolytes enter or leave the cell membrane through ion ch
+- Electrolytes enter or leave the cell membrane through ion channels
 # How is the calcium signalled?

 GCaMP6s signaling